choct155/telling_stories_with_data/INSTALL.md

 [Linux distributions](https://en.wikipedia.org/wiki/Linux_distribution) in general) are many.
 For our purposes, however, it is helpful that they are unix-based, which is the development environment used for many of the tools we will employ.
 The upshot is that installations can go more smoothly in many cases.
-(Note that MacOS is similar under the hood, and can often leverage similar benefits.)
+(Note that OSX is similar under the hood, and can often leverage similar benefits.)
 Secondly, and this is important, linux distributions *tend to be free*.
 Ubuntu, specifically, is a user-friendly environment that retains similar functionality to Windows and Mac environments, while also providing access to the robust suite of linux utilities.